-This week from 28 Jan to 03 Feb 2020, water levels from Chiang Sean were slightly increased, varied from 0.02 m to 0.09 m since finishing the test of equipment of hydropower station at Jinghong, China at 4 Jan 2020.
+This week from 11 to 17 Feb 2020, water levels from Chiang Sean were slightly decreased, varied from -0.02 m to -0.04m since finishing the test of equipment of hydropower station at Jinghong, China at 4 Jan 2020.
 Water levels at this station were fluctuated above its Long-Term -Average (LTA).
-However, water level at Luang Prabang and Chiang Khan are likely impacted by hydropower dam at Xayaburi and upstream hydropower dams in which water level at this station were raised up close to it Maximum levels and varied from 0.04 m to 0.08 m.
+However, water level at Luang Prabang and Chiang Khan are likely impacted by hydropower dam at Xayaburi and upstream hydropower dams in which water level at this station were decreased by stay close to its maximum levels, varied from -0.04 m to -0.15 m.
 Water levels at Chaining (downstream of Xayaburi) were stay below their LTAs.
-And water levels at stations in the middle part of LMB from Vientiane to Pakse were slightly increased based on the trend inflows from upstream, but their water levels are still staying below their LTAs and even belpw to their Minimum levels (Nong Khai).
-The station at Nong Khai is considered critical condition).
+And water levels at stations in the middle part of LMB from Vientiane to Pakse were slightly decreased based on the trend inflows from upstream, but their water levels were still staying below their LTAs even below to their Minimum Levels (at Nong Khai).
+The station at Vientiane and Nong Khai is considered critical condition).
 Follow the same trend of water levels from upstream, stations at Stung Treng, Kratie, Chaktomuk on the Bassac, Phnom Penh Port and Neak Luong were very low and stay closely to their minimum levels (these stations were considered critical condition).
-For the 2 tidal stations at Tan Chau and Chau Doc, water levels decreased followed the same trends as minimum levels in January 2020.
-The actual water levels at most of the key station are staying below their LTAs and even Min Levels (see its hydrograph in Annex B).
+For the 2 tidal stations at Tan Chau and Chau Doc, water levels decreased and reached below their Maximum Levels (see its hydrograph in Annex B).